When Should You Consider Using Your 401(k) for Educational Expenses

 If you decide to use your employer-sponsored 401(k) for educational purposes, be aware of the rules and regulations that govern these early withdrawals, which are not penalty-free:

-- Since the money was invested tax-deferred, you’ll need to pay income tax on the withdrawn amount, and state taxes may also apply depending on your location.
+- Since the money was invested tax-deferred, you’ll need to pay federal income tax on the withdrawn amount, and state taxes may also apply depending on your location.
 Typically a withdrawal counts towards your taxable income for the year, which could push you into a higher tax bracket.

 Steps to Withdraw from Your 401(k) for Educational Expenses